humdrum-tools/vhv-documentation/_posts/2018-01-25-transposing-parts.md

 tags: [all, news]
 ---

-Transpoing parts have been implemented in VHV, and transposing scores can be converted from MusicXML files that are drag-and-dropped onto the VHV homepage.
+Transposing parts have been implemented in VHV, and transposing scores can be converted from MusicXML files that are drag-and-dropped onto the VHV homepage.
 [More information...](/humdrum/transposing)